ziglang/zig/README.md

  * Compile Zig with the same compiler that LLVM was compiled with.
  * Add `-DZIG_LLVM_OLD_CXX_ABI=yes` to the cmake configure line.

+## Community

+Zig is in its infancy.
+However one place you can gather to chat is the `#zig` IRC channel on Freenode.